Do I Have a Human Rights Case in Ontario?achkarlaw-admin

-This article goes over some of the ways of assessing whether you have a human rights case.
+This article goes over some of the ways of assessing whether you have a human rights case in Ontario.

 To determine if discrimination did in fact occur, consider the meaning of discrimination and whether it applies.
 Discrimination is an action or a decision that results in the unfair or negative treatment of the individual or group based a protected ground.
 Actions that are based on a prohibited ground include harassment, lack of accommodation or employment, and others.

 To determine if there has been harassment, consider whether the action: